March 22, 2017

 University Of Montreal

-The number of positions available for 2016/17 was 299 which included 290 positions filled by Québec residents, 3 filled by Québec applicants who obtained their medical degree from an institution outside Canada and the United States (IMG), 3 filled by New Brunswick residents following an agreement with that province, 2 filled by visa students and 1 filled by French-speaking applicants from outside Québec without an intergovernmental agreement.
+The number of positions available for 2018/19 was 291 which included 281 positions filled by Québec residents, 3 filled by Québec applicants who obtained their medical degree from an institution outside Canada and the United States (IMG), 3 filled by New Brunswick residents following an agreement with that province, 2 filled by visa students.
 Up to 4 additional positions are made available to applicants who are Québec residents and First Nations or Inuit people (the maximum contingent to be allocated between Québec faculties of medicine – 0 admissions in 2016 at the University of Montreal) and two additional positions was offered to the Canadian Forces (0 admissions in 2016 at the University of Montreal).

 All applicants present an admission request for the preparatory year for the MD program.
 Depending on the academic profile of the applicant, the Admission Committee decides if the applicant is considered for the preparatory year or the first year of medical studies.